aapoorvanag97/Smart-Kitchen-containers---IOT/README.md

-note --> smart kitchen containers.pdf.pdf is the research paper published in Mat Journals
+note --> smart kitchen containers.pdf is the research paper published in Mat Journals